skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-5aRefactoringPrimesGeneratorPart2.md

 5. Go to the `printNumbersOnPage` method and repeat the process of extracting `pageNumber` as a parameter.

 6. Finally, go to the `needToPrintMore` method.
 This method uses `pageNumber` in its call to `getPageOffset`; again extract `pageNumber` as a parameter.
+Run your tests.

 7. All changes to the `pageNumber` field should now be isolated to the `print` method.
 At the beginning of method, `pageNumber` is set to 1, and `pageNumber` is being incremented at a natural spot at the end of the `while` loop.
 You can confirm that the `pageNumber` field is not used elsewhere by moving your cursor over the field declaration and using the *Navigate -> Declaration* menu item.
-This action should show you all the places `pageNumber` i sbeing used..
+This action should show you all the places `pageNumber` is being used, and they should all be in the few lines of code of the `print` method.

-8. With the cursor on the `pageNumber` field declaration, choose the **Convert to local** intention.
+8. Notice also that the `pageNumber` field is grayed out in its definition.
+This often suggests that you can restrict its visibility, by making it private or turning it into a local variable, and we will do the latter.
+With the cursor on the `pageNumber` field declaration, choose the **Convert to local** intention.

 9. Run your tests again to make sure everything is still working.